Poisonous garden plants

 Arums- Jack in the Pulpit, other species - all parts

-Avocado- all parts except flesh of ripe fruit are poison, never give even the fruit to birds.
+Avocado- all parts except flesh of ripe fruit are poison,

 Black Locust - all parts